potassco/clinguin/docs/clinguin/frontends/AngularFrontend.rst

 A sidebar panel that slides in from the edge of the screen, triggered by hovering near the edge and can be pinned to remain visible.

+The elements in the sidebar can't be ordered directly, to impose an order one can crate a main container and set the order of the container.

 **Attributes**

 :ref:`Class <Class>`,